oleg-bc/code-drills/CSS-BootStrapCodeDrills/code-drills/04-proj-meteor-drop/README.md

 ## Instructions

-* First and most importantly, let's create a link to the stylesheet
+* let's create a link to the stylesheet
 * Give the `sky` div the following properties:
     * a background image.
 Use the provided image inside the images folder named `background.png`
     * A width of `100%`
     * A height of `2000px`
     * `position: relative`
 * Create a new class that sets a maximum width of 200px.
-Apply this class to every image except the moon
+    * Apply this class to every image
+        * except the moon
-* Using absolute positioning, align the first alien slightly to the left and towards the bottom half of the `sky` div
+* Using absolute positioning,
+    * align the first alien slightly to the left and towards the bottom half of the `sky` div
     * Note: He should not be seen until you scroll down
-* Align the second alien slightly to the center right but keep him slightly closer to the top of the page
+* Align the second alien slightly to the center right

+    * but keep him slightly closer to the top of the page
 * Align the star to the top right of the page
-* Align the meteor to the center of the page and give it a fixed position
+* Align the meteor to the center of the page
+    * and give it a fixed position
 * Align the dinosaur to the bottom of the `sky` div
 * Give the meteor a `z-index` of 2 and the dinosaur a `z-index` of 1